nori-dot-eco/contracts/docs/Market.md

 function calculateCheckoutTotal(uint256 amount) external view returns (uint256)
 ```

-Calculates the total quantity of bpNORI required to make a purchase of `amount` tonnes of carbon removals.
+Calculates the total quantity of bpNORI required to make a purchase of the specified `amount` (in tonnes of
+carbon removals).

 | Name | Type | Description |